07.24.2014

 Why are they pausing mid-sentence or between sentences?

-Obviously, you can expect someone to pause in forming an idea or in digging up a memory.
-But if they are pausing because they are stuck on a word that is not coming to mind, that will give you a sense of their mastery.
+You can expect someone to pause in forming an idea or in digging up a memory.
+But pausing because they are stuck on a word that is not coming to mind will give you a sense of their mastery.

 Summary